zediious/tpfz-sprinkles/content/en/docs/_index.md

 ## Warnings/Disclaimers

-As of the latest version, the modlist requires ~406GB (~144GB of Downloads/~262GB of Mods) of drive space on top of the ~14GB Skyrim: Special Edition base files.
+As of the latest version, the modlist requires ~470GB (~191GB of Downloads/~276GB of Mods) of drive space on top of the ~14GB Skyrim: Special Edition base files.
 Installing onto an SSD is not required, but **strongly recommended**.
 You are welcome and recommended to use a separate drive for the downloaded archives, saving some space on the SSD storing the actual installed mod list.
+You can also feel free to delete the downloaded archives after installation, but keep in mind that you will have to re-download all of them if you need to re-install the list.
 Download and installation times vary based on your computer and internet speeds but expect the entire process to take a couple of hours.

 Wabbajack does not require that you have Nexus Premium to install the modlist, however, having Nexus Premium will cut your install time to a fraction of what it would be instead of downloading each mod individually.